Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Get' and the resource 'full details for a single activity', listing specific information included (dates, float, costs, resources, predecessor/successor relationships).
-It distinguishes from siblings like pyp6xer_list_activities and pyp6xer_search_activities.
+The description clearly states the tool retrieves full details for a single activity and lists specific data included (dates, float, costs, resources, relationships).
+It distinguishes from sibling tools like list_activities or search_activities by focusing on a single activity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.